St. Louis, MO

 The statute of limitations (SoL) is a statute prescribing a period of limitation for the bringing of certain kinds of legal action.

 In layman’s terms, SoL limits the amount of time a plaintiff has to file a complaint to initiate a lawsuit after an accident, injury or another incident.
-SoL differ state-by-state, and even within each state, SoL varies for different types of cases.
+SoL differ state-by-state, and even within each state, statutory limitations vary for different types of cases.

 The purposes of an established SoL are to disallow lawsuits from hanging on indefinitely (1) and to keep evidence fresh (2).

-There are two types of SoL: criminal statute of limitations (1) & civil statute of limitations (2).
+Statutes of limitations apply to nearly all types of cases.
+There are two types of SoL – a criminal statute of limitations (1) and the civil statute of limitations (2).

-Again, SoL differs state-by-state and case-by-case, so this guide may not be applicable to your exact case.
-Your best option is to consult with a personal injury attorney to make sure that you file a complaint within the allotted time for your case’s SoL.
+Again, SoL varies depending on the state you live in and the nature of your case, so this guide may not be applicable to your exact case.
+Your best option is to consult with a personal injury attorney to make sure that you file a complaint within the allotted time for your case’s SoL and the legal proceedings are on track.

 Generally, the SoL timer starts ticking down the moment that an incident occurs.